Ola Aina: Early career

 Ola Aina signed for Chelsea as an under-11 and made his youth team debut as a schoolboy in the 2012–13 season and went on to start in both legs of the semi-final and final of the FA Youth Cup.
 In his youth career, he has also represented Chelsea in the under-18s, under-19s, and under-21 levels.
 On 19 July 2014, Aina made his first-team debut in a pre-season friendly against AFC Wimbledon, after Todd Kane's injury.
 Aina started the match and was substituted at half-time for Branislav Ivanović as Chelsea went on to win 3–2.

 Before the 2015–16 season, he was included in the pre-season tour, playing three matches in the International Champions Cup.
 After impressing Chelsea manager José Mourinho, Aina was included in the first-team squad for the campaign.
 Although he spent the entire season training full-time with the first-team, he continued his role in the under-21s and under-19s sides.
 On 23 September 2015, Aina was included in the match-day squad against Walsall in the fourth round of the League Cup, although he was an unused substitute.

-Due to a lack of first-team opportunities, Aina refused a new contract despite his current contact ending at the end of the season.
+Due to a lack of first-team opportunities, Aina refused a new contract despite his current contract ending at the end of the season.